thomersch/Mikrowelle-OS/README.md

 ## Templating
 ### Changing the looks of your podcast page.

 You can customize your templates at any time.
 Simply go to the template folder and edit the files.
 Variables should be rather self explainatory.
+A working example for a template is located [there](https://github.com/thomersch/mikrowelle-template).

 If you want to start a new style, I recommend to duplicate the `templates` folder and start editing in the duplicate.
 Remember to change the `tplfolder` path in `settings.json`.